v-research/website/engineer.md

 <div class="row">
     <p>
-        We engineer state-of-the-art security solutions thanks to our (combined) decades of cybersecurity research and commercial expertise in multiple engineering domains that ranges from cyber-physical systems (e.g. in the aerospace domain) to purely IT systems (e.g. networks and security protocols).
+        We engineer state-of-the-art security solutions thanks to our (combined) decades of cybersecurity research and commercial expertise in multiple engineering domains that ranges from cyber-physical systems (OT systems) to purely IT systems (e.g. networks and security protocols).
 We cover the engineering process from the very early stages with requirements definition/review and system design and verification, up to system implementation and testing.
     </p>
     <p>
 	As engineers we don't like to use a natural language to describe v-research.